ogc1231/puzzle-pyramid/README.md

     - So player can return later without losing progress

 - More Games and Puzzles
-    - Add mutiple choice qiuz game, riddles, Noughts & crosses game.
+    - Add multiple choice quiz game, riddles, Noughts & crosses game.

 ## Tools & Technologies Used
 Below are the technologies used to built this app.
-The main techcnology used was Python.
+The main technology used was Python.

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the favicon.
 - [JavaScript](https://www.javascript.com) The script used to run the ock terminal.